Report CIS - Pork (Meat of Swine) - Market Analysis, Forecast, Size, Trends and Insights for 499$

 Exports in CIS

-In value terms, pork exports dropped to $X in 2022.
-In general, exports enjoyed perceptible growth.
-The pace of growth was the most pronounced in 2020 with an increase of 194%.
-The level of export peaked at $X in 2021, and then reduced in the following year.
+In value terms, pork exports fell notably to $X in 2022.
+Over the period under review, exports saw a slight downturn.
+The most prominent rate of growth was recorded in 2020 when exports increased by X% against the previous year.
+The level of export peaked at $X in 2021, and then reduced notably in the following year.

 Exports by Country

-Russia (X tons) represented roughly 99% of total exports in 2022.
+Russia (X tons) represented roughly X% of total exports in 2022.

 In value terms, Russia ($X) also remains the largest pork supplier in the CIS.

-In Russia, pork exports expanded at an average annual rate of +78.4% over the period from 2012-2022.
+In Russia, pork exports expanded at an average annual rate of X% over the period from 2012-2022.

 Export Prices by Country